matteeyah/respondo/docs/organization.md

 When you first sign in, you can click `Authorize` to connect your organization X account.

-When signed in, you can load new tickets associated with your Organization by pressing the `Reload` button in the tickets page.
+When signed in, you can load new mentions associated with your Organization by pressing the `Reload` button in the mentions page.

 ## Organization accounts